hypercliq/shutdown-cleanup/README.md

 ### Uncaught Exceptions & other similar events

-It is possible to listen to the `uncaughtException` event, but **_no_** error message will be displayed if the handle function does not explicitely ask for it or we don't enable `debug` (this is also true for other events such as `unhandledRejection`.)
+It is possible to listen to the `uncaughtException` event, but **_no_** error message will be displayed if the handle function does not explicitly ask for it or we don't enable `debug` (this is also true for other events such as `unhandledRejection`.)

 #### Handle parameter